tasvln/tasvln/README.md

 ##### I'm currently working on:

-A web based editor for fashion/streetwear designers and I tools that help me with my day to day tasks / experiemental open source projects.
+A web based editor for fashion/streetwear designers and tools that help me with my day to day tasks / experiemental open source projects.

 ##### I'm curious/currently learning: